 Hi Melissa.
 Thanks for joining me today.

-Melissa J. Essick: Thanks for having me Jamie.
+Melissa J. Essick: Thanks for having me Jaime.

 Jaime Davis: So in prior podcast episodes, you and I have discussed tips for navigating custody cases and how to handle the first holidays following separation.
 Today, I thought it would be helpful for us to talk about the various types of evaluations you might encounter if you are involved in a child custody case.
 The first type of evaluation you may hear about in connection with your child custody case is a custody evaluation.
 Melissa, what is a custody evaluation?